 Moving Beyond Carbon

 Carbon pollution is driving climate change around the world, resulting in a wide and worsening range of negative effects, from increased asthma attacks to more extreme fires and floods.
 Fortunately, cheaper, emissions-free renewable alternatives to coal and other fossil fuels are available now.
 With support from leadership at the state, local and business levels, these sources also create jobs and enhance local economies.
 Beyond Carbon aims to drive the transition away from coal and gas and toward clean energy alternatives.
-It builds on the progress of the U.S. Beyond Coal campaign, which has helped retire more than 60% of all coal plants in the U.S. to date.
+It builds on the progress of the U.S. Beyond Coal campaign, which has helped retire 70% of all coal plants in the U.S. to date.

 Since 2011, Bloomberg Philanthropies has worked with the Sierra Club and other environmental organizations to retire coal plants through the U.S. Beyond Coal campaign.
-The grassroots campaign has been called perhaps the most successful effort in the history of the environmental movement, taking on the single largest source of climate pollution in the U.S. and retiring more than 60% of all coal plants.
+The grassroots campaign has been called perhaps the most successful effort in the history of the environmental movement, taking on the single largest source of climate pollution in the U.S. and retiring 70% of all coal plants.
 The campaign laid the foundation for Bloomberg Philanthropies’ launch of Beyond Carbon.

 Top photo: Grassroots volunteers and advocates at a Beyond Carbon event in Denver, Colorado.